alin-plamadeala/tod-test/README.md

 });
 ```

-5. Wait for the code generation and inspect the generated code
+5. Save file and wait for the code generation
 6. Add another test for a edge case - the situation when a string representation of a number is passed to the function
    and assert that the function throws an error